Char2sGu/angularity/docs/src/content/core/type-safe-providing/index.md

 ];
 ```

-However, although the `ProviderToken` already carries type information, the object literal does not perform type checks to ensure type-safety, requiring the developer to manually perform type restrictions.
+However, although the `ProviderToken` already carries type information, the object literals cannot perform type checks to ensure type-safety, requiring the developer to manually make sure that the provided value is valid.

-In the snippet above, the developer must make sure that `SuffixedTitleStrategy` correctly implements `TitleStrategy`, and use a `satisfies` statement to manually restrict the type of the dialog global config.
+In the snippet above, the developer:

+1. Must make sure `SuffixedTitleStrategy` correctly implements `TitleStrategy`.
+1. Must use the `satisfies` keyword to manually restrict the type of the provider of `DIALOG_GLOBAL_CONFIG`.
+1. Cannot appropriately type the `APP_INITIALIZER` since there is no such `AppInitializer` type exported.

 As a solution, Angularity offers `provide` and `provideMulti` as helper functions for type-safe provider declarations: